 Decolonizing the negative meanings of an old tradition

-“There are many people who believe the phrase originates from the Tagalog word bathala, which means “god.”.
-It’s easy to see and hear why this would be so as the spelling and sound of the two words are very similar, differentiated by the use of the letter and sound of “t” in the word for “god.”
-But in fact, the word bathala comes from the Sanskrit word of bhattara…
+“There are many people who believe the phrase bahala na originates from the Tagalog word Bathala, which means “supreme divine being” It’s easy to see and hear why this would be because the spelling and sound of the two words are very similar, differentiated by the use of the letter and sound of “t” within the word.
+But in fact, the word bathala comes from the Sanskrit word bhattara…

 I started jotting these notes down in May 2020.
 I came to revisit it this December.